 La.-Monroe looks to end streak vs Little Rock

-BOTTOM LINE: Arkansas-Little Rock looks to extend Louisiana-Monroe's conference losing streak to seven games.
+BOTTOM LINE: Arkansas-Little Rock looks to extend Louisiana-Monroe's conference losing streak to eight games.
 Louisiana-Monroe's last Sun Belt win came against the Arkansas State Red Wolves 62-55 on Jan.
-2. Arkansas-Little Rock lost 66-61 on the road to Texas-Arlington in its most recent game.
+2. Arkansas-Little Rock is coming off a 66-62 home win over Louisiana-Monroe in its most recent game.

-SAVVY SENIORS: Arkansas-Little Rock's Markquis Nowell, Ruot Monyyong and Ben Coupet Jr. have combined to account for 47 percent of all Trojans points this season, though their production has slipped to 33 percent over the last five games.
+SAVVY SENIORS: Arkansas-Little Rock's Markquis Nowell, Ruot Monyyong and Ben Coupet Jr. have combined to account for 48 percent of all Trojans scoring this season, though the trio's production has slipped to 32 percent over the last five games.

-DEFENSIVE IMPROVEMENTS: The Trojans have given up only 69 points per game across eight conference games, an improvement from the 76.2 per game they allowed in non-conference play.ROBUST RUSSELL: Russell Harrison has connected on 30.7 percent of the 101 3-pointers he's attempted and has gone 9 for 25 over the last three games.
-He's also made 81.3 percent of his free throws this season.
+DEFENSIVE IMPROVEMENTS: The Trojans have given up just 68.2 points per game across nine conference games, an improvement from the 76.2 per game they gave up to non-conference opponents.OUTSTANDING OZIER: Koreem Ozier has connected on 42.6 percent of the 61 3-pointers he's attempted and has made 8 of 22 over the last five games.
+He's also made 62.5 percent of his foul shots this season.

-COLD SPELL: Louisiana-Monroe has lost its last three road games, scoring 63.7 points, while allowing 75.7 per game.
+COLD SPELL: Louisiana-Monroe has lost its last four road games, scoring 63.3 points, while allowing 73.3 per game.

-ASSIST-TO-FG RATIO: The Trojans have recently used assists to create buckets more often than the Warhawks.
-Arkansas-Little Rock has an assist on 42 of 64 field goals (65.6 percent) across its past three games while Louisiana-Monroe has assists on 41 of 64 field goals (64.1 percent) during its past three games.
+PASSING FOR POINTS: The Trojans have recently converted buckets via assists more often than the Warhawks.
+Arkansas-Little Rock has an assist on 44 of 69 field goals (63.8 percent) over its previous three outings while Louisiana-Monroe has assists on 38 of 65 field goals (58.5 percent) during its past three games.

-RECENT GAMES: Louisiana-Monroe has averaged only 65.6 points per game over its last five games.
-The Warhawks have given up 73.6 points per game over that span.
+LAST FIVE: Louisiana-Monroe has averaged only 63.2 points per game over its last five games.
+The Warhawks have given up 71.8 points per game over that span.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25